Maslenitsa or Pancake week in Ukraine

 Historical background of Maslenitsa

-The tradition of celebrating the farewell of the winter and meeting the spring has roots in pagan past of Ukrainian people.
+The tradition of celebrating the farewell of the winter and meeting the spring has roots in the pagan past of Ukrainian people.
 It was first mentioned in the 4th century.
-It should be noted that church has never been able to adapt this holiday to its calendar and give it a religious connotation, so it remained a national celebration only.
+It should be noted that the church has never been able to adapt this holiday to its calendar and give it a religious connotation, so it remained a national celebration only.

 Farewell to the winter was celebrated noisily, loudly, joyfully throughout the whole week.
 This week it was customary to marry.
-Therefore, many men made a proposal during a Pancake week.
+Therefore, many men made a proposal during Pancake week.
 Maslenitsa is a holiday of well-being and awakening nature.
 That is why it is customary to consecrate food of animal origin in a church.
 These are in particular butter, milk, cheese.

 Customs of the week

 Maslenitsa is known for national festivities: it's dances, singing, sledding, dummy construction.
 The first three days of the week Ukrainian ancestors combined work with the holiday.
 Nevertheless, starting with Thursday all kinds of work were banned.
 So, the festivities were prolonged until the morning.
 After a hearty breakfast, the family, as a rule, went to the fair, where various entertainments were offered.
-On the last day of the week, so-called Sunday of Forgiveness, it was traditional to burn a dummy - the symbol of winter.
+On the last day of the week, the so-called Sunday of Forgiveness, it was traditional to burn a dummy - the symbol of winter.

 Traditional Maslenitsa food

 It is generally believed that Ukrainians cook mostly pancakes for the holiday, but this is not entirely true.
 Like any other round bread, a pancake represents the sun.
 With the help of it, Ukrainians hoped to quickly lure the spring into their land and say goodbye to the winter.
 However, in most regions of Ukraine, it is customary to cook dumplings (vareniki) with all kinds of fillings, except for meat.